 Like the rest of our sheep breeds, the ewes are polled (hornless) and the rams horned.
 The breed is what we can only describe as independent; not flighty, just preferring to look after themselves.
 We are growing on all the lambs not intended for the breeding flock as hogget so that we and our customers can enjoy the wonderful deep flavour.
 The Herdwicks are the final addition to our South Yeo sheep breeds – and we are delighted with them.

 We have Herdwick livestock and lamb, hogget and mutton boxes available at various times of the year so please contact us for further information.
-We will give support to first time keepers and you might like to join one of our smallholder training courses.
+We will give support to first time keepers and you might like to join one of our smallholder training courses, in particular our two day intensive Sheep for Beginners course.